Berrios, G.E., The History of Mental Symptoms (Cambridge Univ. Press, 1996). Chapter 6 of this book is about obsessions and compulsions.

 Jakes, Ian, Theoretical Approaches to Obsessive-Compulsive Disorder (Cambridge Univ.
 Press, 1996).
 This book discusses many 20th century theories of OCD, including those put forward by Pavlov, Reed, Pitman, Malan, Gray, Eyesenck, Rachman, Rapoport, Wise, Boyd, Lewis and others.

-Osborn, Ian, Tormenting Thoughts and Secret Rituals: the hidden epidemic of obsessive-compulsive disorder (New York: Dell Publishing, 1998).
+Osborn, Ian, Tormenting Thoughts and Secret Rituals: The Hidden Epidemic of Obsessive-Compulsive Disorder (New York: Dell Publishing, 1998).
 The popular self-help book contains an extensive discussion of the history of OCD.
-Chapter 11 is an historical perspective on OCD treatment.
+Chapter 11 is a historical perspective on OCD treatment.

-Pitman, Roger K., "Historical Considerations," in The Psychobiology of Obsessive-Compulsive Disorder, J. Zohar et al., eds.
+Pitman, Roger K., "Historical considerations," in The Psychobiology of Obsessive-Compulsive Disorder, J. Zohar et al., eds.
 (New York: Springer Publ.
-Co., 1991), pp. 1-12.
+Co., 1991), 1-12.
 Pitman discusses early psychobiological conceptions of obsessional illness, and also has a good discussion of Freud's and Janet's theories.

-Rachman, S.J., Psychological Treatment of Anxiety: The Evolution of Behavior Therapy and Cognitive Behavior Therapy, Annu.
+Rachman, S.J., Psychological treatment of anxiety: the evolution of behavior therapy and cognitive behavior therapy, Annu.
 Rev. Clin.
 Psychol., 2009, 5:97-119.
-Describes the origin of behavior therapy and cognitive behavior therapy for OCD and other anxiety disorders.
+Describes the origin of behavior therapy and cognitive behavior therapy for OCD and other disorders.

 Rachman, S.J. & R.J.
 Hodgson, Obsessions and Compulsions (Englewood Cliffs, N.J.: Prentice-Hall, 1980).
 Chapters 3 and 17 include a discussion of the history of OCD.